Claudette (song): Background

-The song "Claudette" was written by Roy Orbison in the early days of his career, prior to him achieving fame as a singer.
+The song "Claudette" was written by Roy Orbison in the early days of his career, prior to his achieving fame as a singer.
 Written about his wife of the same name, whom he had married the previous year, the song was recorded by Orbison but unreleased.
 He cut a demo version at the Sun Studio in Memphis on January 10, 1958, accompanying himself on guitar, in addition to another unreleased version with drums.

 Orbison would later record two versions of the song for commercial release: firstly, in a version included on his 1965 MGM album There is Only One Roy Orbison, and then in 1986 for In Dreams: The Greatest Hits, an album composed mostly of re-recordings of his hit songs.
 "Claudette" was also included as part of his set for Roy Orbison and Friends: A Black and White Night, a Cinemax television special filmed on September 30, 1987, at the Cocoanut Grove in Los Angeles and first broadcast on January 3, 1988.
 The song was not included in the broadcast due to time constraints, but was on a 1999 re-issue of A Black & White Night Live, an album version of the show.

 According to Phil Everly, when the brothers were in Chicago, they asked Orbison if he had a song for them, and he gave them "Claudette".
 It was recorded by the Everly Brothers on March 6, 1958, at RCA Studios in Nashville, with the backing conducted by Archie Bleyer.
 The song was originally published by Orbison himself on March 7, 1958, and then by Acuff Rose Music on April 29 that year.
 Orbison used the royalties from the song to buy himself out of his contract with Sun Records.

 The Everly Brothers' manager, Wesley Rose, signed Orbison to Acuff Rose, and became his manager.
 The song was later performed by the Everly Brothers at their September 23, 1983 concert at the Royal Albert Hall in London, a recording of which was issued on The Everly Brothers Reunion Concert album.